-We think that you may find this website to be different from other financial advisor sites that you have seen, because LFM&P is different from many other financial advisors.
+We think that you may find this website to be different from other financial sites that you have seen, because LFM&P is different from many other financial advisors.
+We are a fee-only Registered Investment Advisor and Financial Planner.
 The site provides you with some of the essential concepts that you should know about retirement planning and risk-managed investing, so that you can determine whether your financial future is on the right track.
 Many advisors neglect to address some or all of these issues.
 We are sharing these ideas with you, because they can be truly important to your financial well-being.
 LFM&P’s primary focus is to help people secure their financial future by filling the gaps in planning and execution.

 The first thing to do is to recognize that the financial world is changing.
 In every change there is potential opportunity.
 You can resolve to work with the new environment and develop a new, better and stronger plan for your future.

 At first thought, it seems like a stretch to say that something as arcane as your asset allocation will determine your financial future.
 But if you broaden the normal definition of asset allocation to include all of your assets, the concept and statement is not at all unreasonable.
 In addition to stocks, bonds, mutual funds and cash, your financial assets also include your ability to earn an income, social security, pensions and real estate.
 Each one of these assets has different characteristics of probable return and associated risk.
 The way in which you mix your assets will determine the total return you can expect, the volatility of your wealth, and the risk of falling short.